-{\bf Corollary 2.4.} Let $R$ be a Artinian ring such that $R$ is not a field.
-Then there is a vertex of ${\Bbb{AG}}(R)$ which is adjacent to every other vertices if and only if either $R=F_1\oplus F_2$, where $F_1$, $F_2$ are fields, or $R$ is a local ring.\\
+{\bf Corollary 2.4.} Let $R$ be a Artinian ring.
+Then there is a vertex of ${\Bbb{AG}}(R)$ which is adjacent to every other vertex if and only if either $R=F_1\oplus F_2$, where $F_1$, $F_2$ are fields, or $R$ is a local ring with nonzero maximal ideal.\\